This site requires a more recent version of Adobe Flash Player to function properly.

 - Challenging agricultural products market conditions

 This essentially means lower demand for DuPont’s corn seeds, which account for approximately 50% of its agricultural products division’s total sales revenue.
-During the second quarter, the company’s sales and operating earnings from the division declined by around 11% and 7% y-o-y, respectively.
-Going forward, DuPont expects the division’s operating environment to remain challenged in the short term and has guided for a high-single-digit percentage decline in sales and a low-twenty percentage fall in operating earnings for the full year.
+During the full year 2015, the company’s Agricultural Products sales dropped by 13% while operating earnings from the division declined by 30% year over year.
+Going forward, DuPont expects the division’s operating environment to remain challenged in the short term and has guided for a 10% decline in the division’s sales and a low-twenty percent drop in operating income for the first quarter of 2016.

 - Currency headwinds